Undergraduate Research Apprentice Program (URAP)

 IMPORTANT: Remember that you can participate in ONE project per semester.
 Should you be invited to join more than one project, you need to make a decision and inform the mentors quickly.
 Questions?
 Please contact Stefanie Ebeling at urap@berkeley.edu.

-The Spring 2024 application is now closed.
+The Fall 2024 application is closed.

-Click here to go to the URAP Application.
+Click here to go to the URAP Application